helHg/nextlevelai-venue-classification/README.md

   - `decision_tree_models.ipynb`: Contains the implementation of the supervised and semi-supervised Decision Tree models.
   - `image_preprocessing.ipynb`: Contains the code for splitting the `train_val` folder and augmenting the training set.
   - `project_raw_dataset_creation.ipynb`: Extracts the necessary images from the original Places365-Standard dataset and organizes them into `test` and `train_val` folders.
-- `requirements.txt`: Lists all the Python libraries required to run the notebooks.

-## Requirements

-To run the notebooks, you need to have Python installed on your system.
-The required libraries are listed in the `requirements.txt` file.

 ## Installation